Vikash4122002/supply-chain-cargo-analysis/README.md

 # 📌 Problem Statement

+This project analyzes how supply chain disruption affects cargo flow across major Indian ports.

+### Key Questions:
 - How cargo changed before vs after disruption?
-- Which ports were most affected?
+- Which ports were most impacted?
-- Which cargo types changed the most?
+- Which cargo types were affected?
-- How did incoming vs outgoing trade shift?
+- How did trade balance shift?

 ---